 On the day of the surgery, we typically spend a lot of time marking out the recipient areas prior to the procedure so that we meet your expectations.

 The donor hair is then extracted in one of two ways: FUT or FUE.
 Each method has its own advantages and disadvantages.
 Many patients are choosing FUE as a donor extraction method because it involves minimal scarring that allows patients to keep their hair shaved short without evidence that a surgery has been done.
 For those that don’t mind keeping their donor area hair longer, the strip or FUT method is an excellent option for obtaining the necessary hair follicles.

 Once the donor hair has been extracted, the hair grafts are refined using steromicroscopes.
 The recipient sites are then created using the lateral slit technique as this is one of the best methods for controlling the angle and direction of the new hair follicles.

 The follicular units are then implanted using custom made implanters or very fine jewellers forceps.

 Following surgery, you may have some soreness at the donor site, although this will fade quickly.
 You will have received prescriptions for medications prior to the procedure and you will take these as needed following the surgery.
 These include antibiotics, pain medications, and sleeping pills.
 Only about 25% of patients even take the pain medications following surgery.

-What to Expect Following your Beard Transplant?
+What to Expect Following your Facial or Beard Transplant?

-After the transplant, you will be able to see all the implanted hairs.
+After the facial or beard transplant, you will be able to see all the implanted hairs.
 Surrounding each hair, there may be some slight crusting although this will go away quickly.
 You can expect some redness in the transplanted areas.
 Many of the transplanted hairs will fall out within the first three weeks.
 After about 3 months, the newly transplanted hairs will start to grow.

 Request additional information